 Watch out for the so called crap app.
-These are mobile phone apps such as XC Weather or the iphone weather app.
-These are called crap apps because they just indgest weather data with no human input.
-So you are seeing raw model data without the human input that understand the differences and they local variations of the forecast.
+These are mobile phone apps such as XC Weather or the iPhone weather app.
+These are called crap apps because they just ingest weather data with no human input.
+So you are seeing raw model data without the human input that understand the differences and the local variations of the forecast.

 For example a few years ago 20CM of snow was forecast for several days by XC Weather in Stornoway.
 It that did happen I would struggle to stand in Stornoway Town Centre.
 I stood there in the rain with zero snow falling and zero snow had fallen that day.
 Yet people take this as gospel.

 So where are good places to get snow forecasts.
 Because it’s so difficult to forecast more than a day of two out anything further then that is probably pushing it for accuracy.
 I will let you know if there is a snow risk on my updates.
-Met Office warnings, text forecasts and press releases are another good place to look.
-Netweather have in the past done good blog posts on the subject of snow as well.
+Met Office warnings, text forecasts and press releases are other good places to look.
+Netweather has in the past done good blog posts on the subject of snow as well.

 A snow covered castle in Stornoway taken by Eric Mcmillan

 White Christmas 2021